-These activities were planned in collaboration with the Council of Medical Specialty Societies (CMSS) and the Federation of State Medical Boards (FSMB).
+This activity was planned in collaboration with the Federation of State Medical Boards.

-CNE Contact Hours: 2, all of which are pharmacology credit-worthy
+Nursing Contact Hours: 2, of which 2 are eligible for pharmacology credit

 This program meets the criteria of the Massachusetts Board of Registration in Medicine for risk management study and opioid education.
 Several states have similar requirements.
 Please check with your Board to determine if this activity will fulfill your state's specific requirements.